Cannabis in Ukraine

-Cannabis in Ukraine is legal for medical, industrial purposes, and scientific and scientific-technical activities.
+Cannabis in Ukraine is legal for both medical and industrial purposes, as well as for scientific and scientific-technical activities.

 History

 The Ukrainian Soviet Socialist Republic was one of the biggest producers of hemp, and before the 1950s, it had over 150,000 hectares dedicated to hemp cultivation.
 Cannabis was not widely used as a recreational drug in Soviet Ukraine, most of the grown hemp would be used for its other natural resources such as oil and fiber.

 Enforcement

 According to Article 106-2 Code of Administrative Offences Ukraine, cultivation (without intent to sell) up to 10 cannabis plants qualifies as an administrative violation, with a fine of from 18 to 100 non-taxable income units (₴300-1,700 in 2011) and the seizure of plants.

 The limit for possession without intent to sell, for which no criminal liability is given, is up to 5 grams of cannabis.
 However, there are plans to raise this limit to 10 grams.